Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 Use the Tasmanian Government Directory to find staff contact details

 The Climate Change (State Action) Act 2008 (the Act) sets the Tasmanian Government’s legislative framework for action on climate change.
 The Act requires that an independent review is undertaken every four years.
+Two stages of the review are complete and we are now in the third stage of this process.

 In 2016, the Tasmanian Government commissioned Jacobs Australia to undertake the latest four-yearly independent review of the Act.
 The review looked at: